jackiehjm/stx-docs/doc/source/dist_cloud/installing-a-subcloud-without-redfish-platform-management-service.rst

 #.
 At the subcloud location, install the |prod| software from a USB
     device or a |PXE| Boot Server on the server designated as controller-0.

-    See |inst-doc| instructions for preparing servers.
+    .. include:: ../_includes/installing-a-subcloud-without-redfish-platform-management-service.rest
+       :start-after: begin-ref-1
+       :end-before: end-ref-1

 #.
 At the subcloud location, verify that the |OAM| interface on the subcloud
     controller has been properly configured by the kickstart file added to the ISO.

+#.
 Log in to the subcloud's controller-0 and ping the Central Cloud's floating
     |OAM| IP Address.

 #.
 At the System Controller, create a